- Download our Delhi Schools Guide

 Transportation | |

-What is the cost of living in Delhi like for expats?
+What do expats say about the cost of living in Delhi?

 "The cost of living is relatively cheap, and India is one of the cheapest countries I’ve been to.
 There are some items, however, that are quite expensive compared to the local standards, such as chocolate, meat (and meat-based products), cigarettes, alcohol, etc. The price for vegetables and different kinds of street food or snacks, on the other hand, is extremely cheap and something everyone can afford."